 - 1. Permitted uses shall be limited to a maximum of 111 multi-family residential units.
 Short term rental properties, owner occupied and short term rental properties, not-owner occupied shall be prohibited. - 2.
 The Preliminary SP plan is the site plan and associated documents.
 If applicable, remove all notes and references that indicate that the site plan is illustrative, conceptual, etc. - 3.
 Change purpose note to read: "The purpose of this SP is to receive preliminary approval to permit the development of a 111-unit multi-family development as shown." - 4.
+Continue to work with community on signage, fencing and survey for grave site area. - 5.
 The final site plan shall label all internal driveways as "Private Driveways."
-A note shall be added to the final site plan that the driveways shall be maintained by the Homeowner's Association. - 5.
-The requirements of the Metro Fire Marshal's Office for emergency vehicle access and adequate water supply for fire protection must be met prior to the issuance of any building permits. - 6.
-Comply with all conditions and requirements of Metro reviewing agencies. - 7.
+A note shall be added to the final site plan that the driveways shall be maintained by the Homeowner's Association. - 6.
+The requirements of the Metro Fire Marshal's Office for emergency vehicle access and adequate water supply for fire protection must be met prior to the issuance of any building permits. - 7.
+Comply with all conditions and requirements of Metro reviewing agencies. - 8.
 If a development standard, not including permitted uses, is absent from the SP plan and/or Council approval, the property shall be subject to the standards, regulations and requirements of the RM20 zoning district as of the date of the applicable request or application.
-Uses are limited as described in the Council ordinance. - 8.
-A corrected copy of the preliminary SP plan incorporating the conditions of approval by Metro Council shall be provided to the Planning Department prior to or with final site plan application. - 9.
+Uses are limited as described in the Council ordinance. - 9.
+A corrected copy of the preliminary SP plan incorporating the conditions of approval by Metro Council shall be provided to the Planning Department prior to or with final site plan application. - 10.
 Minor modifications to the preliminary SP plan may be approved by the Planning Commission or its designee based upon final architectural, engineering or site design and actual site conditions.
 All modifications shall be consistent with the principles and further the objectives of the approved plan.
 Modifications shall not be permitted, except through an ordinance approved by Metro Council, that increase the permitted density or floor area, add uses not otherwise permitted, eliminate specific conditions or requirements contained in the plan as adopted through this enacting ordinance, or add vehicular access points not currently present or approved.